chvp/www.chvp.be/src/content/blog/0003-top-albums-2023/index.md

 This time is no different; it's a lovely album.
 The personal story behind it is also very gripping.
 It was funny to see that the music media treated that story as his "coming out", even though anyone with half an ear who had listened to his music could have known that he was at least some kind of queer.

+## Tate McRae - Think Later ([Bandcamp](https://tatemcraeofficial.bandcamp.com/album/think-later))

+{% image(path="blog/0003-top-albums-2023/thinklater.jpg", width=300, height=300, title="Tate McRae - Think Later") %}
+Cover art of Tate McRae's Think Later.
+Tate McRae is pictured, wearing a black tank top, Tanga panties and big ice hockey pads (typically worn by goalies).
+The words Think Later are written on the pads.
+{% end %}

+Canada seems to be good at churning out underrated pop stars with "Rae" in their name.
+Lots of fresh fun tracks on this (but you have to like the genre).

 ## Tirzah - trip9love...??? ([Bandcamp](https://tirzah.bandcamp.com/album/trip9love))